syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Fires when DatePicker popup closed.
+Fires when DatePicker popup is closed.

 <table class="params">
 <thead>